Barbanio/Publications/AsyncAPI: A springboard for open-source professional.md

 Finger crossed, having a good start when choosing a first job is a crucial step in our careers.
 Ability or just luck.
 Whatever it takes.
 Getting into a good platform for landing in the professional realm can expand our horizons and increase our confidence in the long term.
 Seat belts on!

-Not every company or project relies on young and talented people.
+Not every company or project relies on newcomers with such confidence in their talent.
 But in the open-source context, [AsyncAPI](https://www.asyncapi.com/) appears to be safe territory for landing.
-As a growing project that focuses its work on communication between asynchronous APIs, AsyncAPI is a suggestive place to start: evolving, open-minded, communicative, empathetic… the project is all ears when talking about getting the best of young talents.
+As a growing project that focuses its work on communication between asynchronous APIs, AsyncAPI is a suggestive place to start: evolving, open-minded, communicative, empathetic… the project is all ears when talking about getting the best of talented people.

-Without hierarchy, no worries, no pain, AsyncAPI shows itself as the best platform for young coders to grow at their own pace.
+Without hierarchy, no worries, no pain, AsyncAPI shows itself as the best platform for coders starting to grow at their own pace.
 It fits like a glove.
 Since the beginning and throughout the different stages that the project has been reaching until today, the values and premises are clear, supported, and respected.
 Transparency and horizontality are unquestionable.
 People are at the forefront, goals will come later.

 ## A welcoming atmosphere